digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/explore-the-demo.rst

 If you need support accessing the JFrog Artifactory, please email support@digitalasset.com.

-Access to the *Daml-VPN* connection or `a SV Node <https://docs.dev.sync.global/validator_operator/validator_onboarding.html>`__ that is whitelisted on the CN is required to connect to ``DevNet``.
-The GSF publishes a `list of SV nodes <https://sync.global/sv-network/>`__ who have the ability to sponsor a Validator node.
-To access ``DevNet``, contact your sponsoring SV agent for VPN connection information.

-If you need support accessing the SV or VPN email support@digitalasset.com.

 The CN App Quickstart is a Dockerized application and requires `Docker Desktop <https://www.docker.com/products/docker-desktop/>`__.
 It is recommended to allocate 8 GB of memory to properly run the required Docker containers.
 If you witness unhealthy containers, please consider allocating additional resources, if possible.

-``DevNet`` is less intensive because the SVs and other ``LocalNet`` containers are hosted outside of your local machine.

 Walkthrough
 ===========

 The CN App Quickstart can run with or without authorization, based on your business needs.
 Toggle authorization with the ``make setup`` command in the ``quickstart`` subdirectory.
-``make setup`` asks to enable ``LocalNet``, Observability, OAUTH2, and specify a party hint.
+``make setup`` asks to enable Observability, OAUTH2, and specify a party hint.
-In this demo, we use ``LocalNet``, the default party hint, and we show OAUTH2 as enabled and disabled.
+In this demo, we use the default party hint, and we show OAUTH2 as enabled and disabled.
 When OAUTH2 makes a difference, we display both paths one after the other.
 You can follow your path and ignore the other.
 You may enable Observability, but it is not required for this demo.